A notion of weak convergence in metric spaces

 \subsection{Convergence of iterations to fixed points}

-The requirement \cite[Condition (2)]{Opial} given by Opial and quoted below, plays significant role in the fixed point theory. \begin{definition} One says that a Banach space $E$ satisfies Opial condition if for every sequence $(x_{n})_{n\in\N}\subset E$, which is weakly convergent to a point $x\in E$,

-\end{definition} It is worth mentioning that van Dulst in \cite{VD} proved that a separable uniformly convex Banach space can be provided with an equivalent norm satisfying the Opial condition.

-Fixed points of nonexpansive maps (maps with the Lipschitz constant equal to 1) in suitable Banach spaces have been obtained as asymptotic centers of iterative sequences (see \cite[Corollary to Theorem 2]{Edelstein} for suitable Banach spaces and \cite[Claim 2.7]{Staples} for suitable metric spaces).
+Fixed points of nonexpansive maps (maps with the Lipschitz constant equal to 1) have been obtained as asymptotic centers of iterative sequences (see \cite[Corollary to Theorem 2]{Edelstein} for suitable Banach spaces (see also \cite{C} and its review \cite{R}) and \cite[Claim 2.7]{Staples} for suitable metric spaces).
 Also in bounded complete SR metric spaces the existence of fixed points for a nonexpansive map $T$ easily follows, since, for any $x$, the asymptotic center of the iterations sequence $(T^n(x))_{n\in\N}$ is a fixed point of $T$.
 However, in general, it is not possible to get a fixed point as a polar limit of an iterations sequence.
-Indeed, Theorem \ref{thm:compactness} only gives the existence of the polar limit of a subsequence and this one, as pointed out in the following example, (even in the case of metric convergence) is not necessarily a fixed point.
+Indeed, Theorem \ref{thm:compactness} only gives the existence of the polar limit for a subsequence and the latter, as pointed out in the following example, (where the convergence is even in metric) is not necessarily a fixed point.

 \begin{example} Consider the map $T(x)=-x$ on a unit ball in any Banach space.
 Zero is the unique fixed point of $T$ and the iterations sequence $((-1)^{n}x)_{n\in\N}$ has zero as asymptotic center.
 On the other hand, if $x\neq 0$, this sequence has no subsequence that $\Delta$-converges to zero and has two subsequences which converge to $x$ and $-x$, which are not fixed points. \end{example}